josefwegner/CMAKE_AOS4/README.md

 - /usr/include/foo.h
 - /usr/share/pkgconfig/foo.pc

-pkg-config will implicitly search in a list of default locations on your BUILD machine first which is not an abnormal thing for a program to do.
-There are also a number of suggestions that changing the environment variable ***PKG_CONFIG_PATH*** is all that is needed to get pkg-config to look in the correct locations.
-This is wrong. ***PKG_CONFIG_PATH*** is used in addition to the default locations, though, from the MAN page it does look like the paths listed in ***PKG_CONFIG_PATH*** are searched first.
-But, in order to eliminate the BUILD machine's files at all, it is best to set ***PKG_CONFIG_LIBDIR*** entirely.
-This will replace the default locations completely.

-Therefore, when I use CMAKE for a project for which I want to cross-compile / port I will always set PKG_CONFIG_PATH to something like /sdk/local/newlib/lib/pkgconfig/.
-That is, I will export the environment variable named "PKG_CONFIG_LIBDIR" (TODO: But, earlier I said PKG_CONFIG_PATH - why?).
+pkg-config will implicitly search in a list of default locations on your BUILD machine and when cross-compiling for AMIGA we do *not* want this to happen.
+It causes endless confusion.
+The solution is to set "CMAKE_FIND_ROOT_PATH" to the location of the directory containing the various .pc files.
+See section below about getting CMAKE to write out which paths it is searching for.

-### DEBUGGING
+### Debugging
-Pass --debug-find to CMAKE to get CMAKE to tell you which location(s) things were found!
+Pass ``--debug-find`` as a command line option to CMAKE to get it to write out which locations it searched for.

 ### find_module
 The CMAKE pkg-config module is not the only way to find libraries though.
 Actually, from what I have read, I think it is discouraged since not everything comes with a .pc file.